keshavbasanwal/myBookLibrary/README.md

 - Brain Energy by Christopher M. Palmer
 - Republic by Plato
 - The Wealth of Nations by Adam Smith
+- The Science of War : Defense Budgeting, Military Technology, Logistics, and Combat Outcomes By Michael E. O'Hanlon
+- The Military Maxims by Napoleon Bonaparte
 - The Pragmatic Programmer by Andy Hunt and Dave Thomas
+- The Ascent of Money by Niall Ferguson
 - The Left Hand of Darkness by Ursula K. Le Guin
 - Wuthering Heights by Emily Brontë
 - Foundation by Isaac Asimov
 - Through the Looking-Glass by Lewis Carroll
 - The Illustrated Man by Ray Bradbury
 - The Count of Monte Cristo by Alexandre Dumas
 - The Stars My Destination by Alfred Bester
+- Aids To Scouting: for N.-C.O.s and Men
 - Why We Run by Bernd Heinrich
 - Lord of the Flies by William Golding
 - Crime and Punishment by Fyodor Dostoevsky